Hello and welcome to the place of delicious recipes and simple homemaking!

 Homemaking in the jungle is quite different from here.

-I had visited the states a couple of times on furlough with my parents so America Isn’t completely foreign to me.
+I visited the states a couple of times on furlough with my parents so thankfully, America isn’t completely foreign to me.

 I am realizing, too, that a lot of the struggles I have are not unique to my situation.
 Even if you did grow up here, homemaking still has its challenges.
-There’s so much to do and balance without getting stressed out and overwhelmed especially when you have little children, but none of us are alone on this journey.
-We have each other and many others.
+There’s so much to do and balance without getting stressed out and overwhelmed especially when you have little children.

-So I invite you to journey alongside me as I seek to make a virtuous home, a home where my family can flourish through healthy eating and a home that is beautifully crafted.
+So I invite you to journey alongside me as I seek to make a virtuous home, a home where my family can flourish through old fashioned homemaking and healthy living.
 Come and see what this is all about!

 Sign for my weekly newsletter and to receive my free eBook Three Habits of Homemakers who Flourish at Home!